-We are pleased to note that the Clerk had prepared a detailed asset register there were no additions or disposals in 2019-20.
+We are pleased to note that the Clerk had prepared a detailed asset register this has been updated in 2020-21 to include the purchase of a train for the playground.

 We are pleased to report that there are no significant issues arising in this area of our review process warranting formal comment or recommendation.
 We have ensured the appropriate recording of these assets in the AGAR.